cdlib/aspace_deploy/README.md

 This involves creating a parallel environment with a new RDS instance and new Ec2 instances for the new version.

+0. Create the modified version of the Archivesspace that our AT migrated instances require.
+Put the built zip file on the aspace front server in the same directory with the setup_new_client_instance.yml.
 1. Take a db snapshot of the existing RDS server.
 2. Create a new RDS MySQL instance.
 NOTE: need to make ansible playbook for this.
 Parameters are as follows: